 **Types of Pork Fat:** Linda mentioned receiving three different types of pork fat products in her recent quarter share: Lard oil, pork leaf fat, and pork back fat.
 Let's clarify these distinctions.

--**Pure lard Cooking Oil:** - The lard cooking oil we make primarily from pork back fat, because our butcher will grind up back fat for us into 30# blocks, which makes it easier for us to render due to more surface area.
+The lard cooking oil we make is primarily from pork back fat.
+This is because our butcher, Island Grown Farmers Cooperative (IGFC), will grind up back fat for us into 30# blocks.
+This is easier for us to render due to more surface area.
 We render in 150# batches, or about five 30# cases at a time.
-The main reason the butcher does not include the leaf fat in what they grind for us is that the leaf fat is pulled off the center of the pigs belly cavity and has a very thin membrane on it - which will disappear in rendering - but which makes it harder for the butcher to pass it through their grinder.
+IGFC does not include the leaf fat in what they grind for us.
+The leaf fat is pulled off the pigs belly cavity and has a very thin membrane on it - which will disappear in rendering - but which makes it harder for the butcher to pass it through their grinder.

-Please note: our butcher has always labeled the "leaf fat" as "leaf lard."
+Alluvial Farms leaf fat labeling note: our butcher has always labeled the "leaf fat" as "leaf lard."
 This is incorrect, and confusing, since "lard" only means rendered fat.
 It should be labeled as "leaf fat."
 We are working with them to update the terminology on their packaging.
 They do an amazing job otherwise.

 - **Pork Fat Back:** This fat comes from the back of the pig and may contain small muscle bits, resulting in flavorful cracklings when rendered.
 It's of incredible quality for cooking and baking.
 If you are a fancy baker, you may prefer the cleaner taste of leaf lard for certain recipes.
 I personally don't perceive any difference in the quality of the lard rendered from leaf fat and back fat.